Part Two

 5. Plan for cultural integration, communication, and change management

-Understanding an organization’s culture is paramount for the successful integration of managed procurement services because it fosters alignment with existing values and knowledge.
+Cultural alignment is key to integrating managed procurement services successfully.
 Without that awareness, an effective collaboration can prove elusive.
 But you’ll need to do your part in bringing your provider up to speed in this respect, which you can do through the following steps:

 - Communicate your organization’s values: This knowledge and cultural context will enable the provider to develop procurement strategies that align with the company’s goals.
 For example, if ESG is a priority for your organization, your provider can work to identify eco-friendly suppliers.